ktychn/cse15l-lab-reports/Report3.md

   technical/government/Media/Poverty_Lawyers.txt
   technical/government/Media/Texas_Lawyer.txt
   ```
   In this example, I used the `-s` option to specify that the `find` commmand should search the `technical/government/Media` directory in alphabetical order for file names that contain the string "Law".
-This command returned all matching file names within the `Media` subdirectory in alphabetical order, so the `-s` option could be useful if you want the directory to be traversed, and the results to be returned, in alphatbetical order.
+This command returned all matching file names within the `Media` subdirectory in alphabetical order, so the `-s` option could be useful if you want the directory to be traversed, and the results to be returned, in alphabetical order.

   Example 2:
   - Command: